Authentic.

 Random Hardware and Fasteners

-• Coffee cans or bins full of random bolts, screws, and nails you’ll never sort or use
+• Coffee cans or bins full of random bolts, screws, and nails you’ll never sort or use (or, buy some small parts organizers for them)

 • Single-use hardware leftover from furniture or projects you no longer own